izam-mohammed/Notes/README.md

 ![build](https://img.shields.io/badge/Build-passing-green.svg)

-Welcome to the Note-Taking Website repository!
+Welcome to my Note-Taking Website repository!
 This web application is built using Django, a Python web framework, to provide a user-friendly and secure platform for managing notes.
 Users can sign up, log in, and log out to create, edit, and delete their notes seamlessly.

 ## Features